Blockport (BPT) Reaches Market Cap of $2.23 Million

-Blockport (CURRENCY:BPT) traded flat against the US dollar during the 1 day period ending at 10:00 AM E.T. on January 23rd.
-Blockport has a total market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
-One Blockport coin can now be purchased for approximately $0.0386 or 0.00000368 BTC on exchanges.
-Over the last week, Blockport has traded flat against the US dollar.
+Blockport (CURRENCY:BPT) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM E.T. on January 26th.
+Blockport has a market cap of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
+One Blockport coin can currently be bought for approximately $0.0386 or 0.00000368 BTC on major cryptocurrency exchanges.
+During the last seven days, Blockport has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.